Warwick Parkway railway station

-Warwick Parkway is a railway station with Park and Ride facilities on the western outskirts of Warwick in Warwickshire, England.
+Warwick Parkway is a railway station with park and ride facilities on the western outskirts of Warwick in Warwickshire, England.
 It also serves the village of Budbrooke.
-The station is owned by Network Rail and Warwickshire County Council.
+Unusually, the station is not owned by Network Rail but by Warwickshire County Council.

 Warwick is also served by the older Warwick railway station in the town centre.

 History

 Warwick Parkway was opened on 25 October 2000.
-It was opened with Park and Ride facilities alongside the A46 and A4177 roads in order to encourage commuters to use the train, and to compensate for the lack of parking spaces at the nearby Warwick and Leamington Spa stations.
+It was opened with park and ride facilities alongside the A46 and A4177 roads in order to encourage commuters to use the train, and to compensate for the lack of parking spaces at the nearby Warwick and Leamington Spa stations.
 It was financially supported by Warwickshire County Council.
 Planning permission was given for the station in March 1999, following a public inquiry in October 1998.

 Facilities

 Each platform at the station has a real-time electronic information departure screen.

 The station is staffed for much of the day and there are self-service ticket machines as well as a permit to travel machine just inside the entrance to the station.
 A subway links northbound and southbound platforms.
 Also there is a small cafe selling drinks and snacks.

-Local Stagecoach in Warwickshire bus services 68 and X17 also link the station with Warwick, Leamington Spa, Kenilworth and Coventry.
 There is also a National Express coach stop outside the station with regular links to Heathrow and Gatwick airports.
 The nearest village to the station is Hampton Magna, about 1 mi from the station.

 The station originally had 737 car parking spaces.
 Another 222 places were added in 2012 at a cost of £2.5 million.
 Work on the project started on 25 June 2012.
 Additional spaces were made available in phases from 29 October 2012 with an official opening in late November 2012.